mkner/robo-time/docs/clocks.rst

 - integers (numeric)
 - floating point (numeric)

-Many functions are available as a base command line version that just prints out to the console but doesn't return anything and then also with variations that return something for specific formats and data types.
+There are interface functions for a  base command line version that just prints out to the console but doesn't return anything and then also with variations that return something for the specific formats and data types.

 The semantics of the interface function names are designed to follow a pattern that relates what the function does to how it does it.

 For instance: